 Set realistic goals for yourself.
 If you're not a natural social butterfly, it's unreasonable to expect that you'll introduce yourself to 10 or 15 new people at a networking event.
 Hannon recommended setting goals before you go, such as meeting three new contacts and getting their information.

 Ask for advice.
 A good networking technique is to ask a new contact to educate you, Hannon said.
 People love to give advice, so ask them if you can pick their brains about their job or industry, or if they can offer advice on your current career situation.

-- Use your listening skills: Introverts often have a leg up on others at networking events because they are usually such good listeners.
-Those listening skills often help introverts stand out as people who value others, which can give event attendees more of a reason to remember them, Whitmore said.
+Be inquisitive.
+Introverts are usually great listeners, which puts them at a distinct advantage at networking events.
+Asking questions and giving thoughtful, engaged responses often help introverts stand out as people who value others, which can give event attendees more of a reason to remember them, Whitmore said.

-- Get personal: Whitmore said that asking multiple questions without ever sharing any information about yourself can make people feel as if they're being interrogated.
+Be willing to talk about yourself, too.
+Whitmore said that asking multiple questions without ever sharing any information about yourself can make people feel as if they're being interrogated.
 Conversations should be a two-way street.
-She advises introverts to share personal information about themselves as a way to help others remember them once the event is over.
+She advised introverts to share personal information about themselves as a way to help others remember them once the event is over.

 Don't forget about mutual contacts.
 If there's a specific person you want to meet at an event, find a common connection and see if he or she can introduce you, Whitmore said.
 The mutual contact rule works especially well on social media, too: The friends you're connected with might be part of a network with a job opening that's a fit for you.
 Finnigan cited Jobvite's Social Recruiting Survey, which found that 60 percent of employers find the best candidates through referrals.